A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Introduction

 \section{Introduction}

 Nowadays, an interesting research line in the area of numerical simulation of mechanical systems consists of preserving simultaneously the qualitative and quantitative behaviour of the system so that associated underlying geometrical structures remain invariant.
-Such methods are called geometric integrators, see for instance \citep{hairer,sanz-serna,blanes}.
+Such methods are called geometric integrators, see for instance \cite{hairer,sanz-serna,blanes}.
 They could preserve the energy behavior, some constants of motion, different geometrical structures (symplectic, Poisson, contact, Dirac...).
-Moreover, one of the essential goals of geometric integration is to produce methods exactly preserving the configuration space \citep{LeRe}.
+Moreover, one of the essential goals of geometric integration is to produce methods exactly preserving the configuration space~\citep{LeRe}.

 In many mechanical simulations, including recent applications to accelerated optimization \citep{Jo18}, the configuration manifold is defined by the vanishing of one or several constraints.
 Such constraints are called holonomic constraints.
-Typically, they are discretized using a procedure similar to the one used for discretizing the original mechanical system (hamiltonian, lagrangian, etc) without constraints.
-However, the resultant methods usually do not exactly preserve the constraint submanifold, what leads to numerical instabilities as mentioned in~\citep{Danger}.
-That is why the propagation of errors in numerical algorithms for constrained systems is more complicated to analyze than for unconstrained systems \citep{LeRe}.
+Typically, they are discretized using a procedure similar to the one used for discretizing the original mechanical system (Hamiltonian, Lagrangian, etc) without constraints.
+However, the resultant methods usually do not exactly preserve the constraint submanifold, what leads to numerical instabilities as mentioned in~\cite{Danger}.
+That is why the propagation of errors in numerical algorithms for constrained systems is more complicated to analyze than for unconstrained systems \citep{LeimSkeel96,LeRe}.

-As an example, in discrete variational calculus~\citep{MW_Acta} the notion of retraction map~\citep{AbMaSeBookRetraction} is used to define a discretization map $R^h_d: TQ\rightarrow Q\times Q$ as in~\citep{21MBLDMdD} to produce a symplectic integrator from a continuous Lagrangian $L: TQ\rightarrow {\mathbb R}$ as follows:
+In the recent paper by~\cite{21MBLDMdD} the notion of retraction map~\citep{AbMaSeBookRetraction} is used to define a discretization map $R^h_d: TQ\rightarrow Q\times Q$ that induces by lifting a symplectic integrators for Lagrangian and Hamiltonian systems.
+For instance, these discretization maps were used to derive discrete Lagrangians from a continuous Lagrangian $L: TQ\rightarrow {\mathbb R}$ as follows: according to the seminal paper on discrete variational calculus by~\cite{MW_Acta}.
+In an Euclidean space, the above-mentioned discretization maps are usually given by